wearhacks/courses/hack-o-lantern/instructions.md

 <img width="49.5%" height="50%"  src="https://github.com/wearhacks/courses/blob/master/hack-o-lantern/img/bb_servo_module.png"/>
 <img width="49.5%" height="50%"  src="https://github.com/wearhacks/courses/blob/master/hack-o-lantern/img/servo_module_00.JPG"/>

 Use the male header to plug the servo to the breadboard.
 One side of the header may be a bit short to plug-in correctly, so don't hesitate to switch it for 3 jumper cables if you want.

 Connect the Vin cable to the 5v power rail and the GND to the GND rail.
 The control line (yellow cable) connects to D1 on the spark.

 Did you notice the new component ?
 It's a diode.
 We connect it in parrallel between Vin and the GND, as close as possible to the header.
-It is used to
 In this configuration, it is called a **flyback diode**.
 Let's come back to the water analogy we used earlier.
 Forget the bowl and imagine a stream of water.

 Sometimes when a device like a motor is being powered down (or for the servo, when the rotation has been executed), a reverse spike of voltage is being discharged